mercadolibre/fury-core-ci/readme.md

-# Auto tag
+# Generate Auto Tag

-when merging to master
+When merging to master.

-# RC
+# RC Tag

-when pushing to branch with name pattern
+When pushing to branch into a PR with name pattern.

-## Labels